Erica mammosa

-Erica mammosa, the nine-pin heath, is a species of flowering plant in the family Ericaceae, that is naturally restricted to the south-western corner of the Western Cape, South Africa.
+Erica mammosa, the nine-pin heath, is a species of flowering plant in the family Ericaceae, that is naturally restricted to the southwestern corner of the Western Cape, South Africa.

 It is a shrub, growing to 2.5 m tall and broad, that produces masses of flowers in a range of colours from light-pink to orange to bright red.

 The species name mammosa means "with breasts" and refers to the udder-like tubular shape of the flowers.

 This plant is found as an ornamental garden subject.

-In the UK it has gained the Royal Horticultural Society’s Award of Garden Merit.
+In the UK it has gained the Royal Horticultural Society's Award of Garden Merit.
 Like many heathers it is a calcifuge, meaning that it must be grown in an acidic soil.
 It requires a sunny, sheltered spot with sharp drainage.
 It tolerates low temperatures down to 0 C, but will not stand freezing.